![]() |

 https://mail.google.com/mail/u/0?ui=2&ik=2569ae9a3b&attid=0.1&permmsgid=msg-f:1846157869563814161&th=199edecd0ea4a111&view=att&zw&disp=inline

-and the extended review by Jacqueline Banerjee of her last book, A Grand Quarrel: Elizabeth Gaskell, Florence Nightingale and mothers today (2025), at
+and the extended version by Jacqueline Banerjee of her review in The Times Literary Supplement, p.
+10, on 15 August 2025 of Naomi s last book, A Grand Quarrel: Elizabeth Gaskell, Florence Nightingale and mothers today (2025), at

 https://www.victorianweb.org/